scottystephens/stratifi/docs/archive/old-implementations/DEPLOYMENT_VERIFICATION_SUMMARY.md

 ## Overview

-This document summarizes the successful deployment and verification of Migration 11, which implements account creation and connection metadata management for the Stratifi platform.
+This document summarizes the successful deployment and verification of Migration 11, which implements account creation and connection metadata management for the Stratiri platform.

 ---